Amritsar Municipal Corporation

 The Amritsar Municipal Corporation is a nagar nigam (municipal corporation) which administers the city of Amritsar, Punjab.
 It has 85 members elected with a first-past-the-post voting system and 5 ex-officio members which are MLA for [Assembly Constituency members].
 The corporation was founded 1977, and the first elections were held in 1991.

-Mayor
+List of Mayors

-The Mayor of Amritsar is the elected chief of the Municipal Corporation of Amritsar.
+The mayor of Amritsar is the elected chief of the Municipal Corporation of Amritsar.
 The mayor is the first citizen of the city.
 The role is largely ceremonial as the real powers are vested in the Municipal Commissioner.
 The mayor plays a decorative role of representing and upholding the dignity of the city and a functional role in deliberating over the discussions in the corporation.